william-tiritilli/SQL-Marathon-sqlzoo.net/README.md

 # SQL-Marathon-sqlzoo.net
-Exercises provided by the fabulous website https://sqlzoo.net/wiki/SQL_Tutorial.
+Answers to some of the exercises provided by the fabulous website https://sqlzoo.net/wiki/SQL_Tutorial.
-Great exercise to develop good practices in SQL query developement.
+Great routine to develop good practices in SQL query developement.
+Highly recommended if you are a beginner in SQL.